 If I had to describe Gaspésie (the South-East part of Quebec in Canada) with just a word, it would be colours.
 The deep blue of the St. Lawrence and the sea, the infinite different kinds of green of the forest with touches of gold, orange and red as fall was coming, the yellow, pink and purple sky at perfect sunsets and the many different shades of the traditional wooden houses.
 I saw all of that and many more on a perfect road trip: 2,000kms driving from an amazing natural site to another and spotting an incredibly rich wildlife.
 Follow me for 8 days on the Canadian Route 132, one of the most beautiful roads in the world!
-And if you want to see more of my pictures, have a look at my gallery.

-After taking a few pictures, keep on driving to the east (don’t take the highway) through nice villages like Notre-Dame-du-Portage, and after around 200kms you will reach Rivière-du-Loup.
+After taking a few pictures, keep on driving to the east (don’t take the highway) through nice villages like Notre-Dame-du-Portage (picture to the left), and after around 200kms you will reach Rivière-du-Loup.
 The Fall park just next to the center is a very nice place with quiet and beautiful walking paths, but what makes this area famous is its fabulous sunsets.
 A local legend says that National Geographic ranked them the second best in the world after Hawaii.
 I don’t know if it’s true, but even if it isn’t the sight is worth a visit.
 The best way to watch them is to go to the end of the pier, where the ferry to the other side of the St. Lawrence starts.
 Sit down and enjoy!

 If you stay there for the sunset, you’ll probably spend the night in Rivière-du-Loup.
 If you do so, I highly recommend the Auberge Internationale for a good and cheap sleep.
 One of the best hostels I’ve ever been to, nice little dorms, huge kitchen and very good breakfast included.
 Perfect!